Spin Hall effect generated by fluctuating vortices in type-II superconductors: Formulation and current vertices

 where $\widetilde{\eps}_n= \eps_n + {\rm sgn}(\eps_n)/2 \tau$, and $\eps_n= 2 \pi T (n+1/2)$ is a fermionic Matsubara frequency.
 In Eq.~(\ref{eq:Green01}), $\epsilon_\bmp= \bmp^2/(2m)$, $\mu_\sigma$ is the spin-dependent chemical potential, $\xi_\bmp= \epsilon_\bmp- \mu_0$, $\mu_0 = (\mu_+ + \mu_-)/2$, and ${\mu}_s = (\mu_+ - \mu_-)$ is the spin accumulation.
 Note that we assume the presence of a nonzero spin accumulation ${\mu}_s$ by a stimulus of the spin pumping or the spin Seebeck effect.
 In the following, we consider a particle-hole symmetric case, and we investigate terms up to the linear order with respect to the spin accumulation ${\mu}_s$.

-For the calculation of the vortex spin Hall effect in the fluctuating vortex state, we focus on the Aslamazov-Larkin contribution~\cite{AL68}.
-This is because, as we will show below, there is a similarity between the vortex spin Hall effect under discussion and the well-known vortex Nernst/Ettingshausen effect~\cite{Maki71,Ussishkin02,Serbyn09,Michaeli09}, for the latter of which the Aslamazov-Larkin process is known to be the dominant~\cite{Ussishkin03}.
-The diagrammatic representation of the Aslamazov-Larkin process is shown in Fig.~\ref{fig:triangle01}(a).
+For the calculation of the vortex spin Hall effect in the fluctuating vortex state, we focus on the process shown in Fig.~\ref{fig:triangle01}(a).
+If a Gaussian approximation valid above the mean-field transition temperature is used for the fluctuation propagator, the process coincides with the Aslamazov-Larkin contribution~\cite{AL68}.
+If, on the other hand, a one-loop self-energy correction to the fluctuation propagator is taken into account in a self-consistent way (see Fig.~2(a) of Ref.~\cite{Ikeda89}), the process gives us the so-called self-consistent Hartree approximation~\cite{Ullah91} that is valid both above and below the mean-field transition temperature in the vortex state.
+In this work we adopt the latter approximation, i.e., the self-consistent Hartree approximation~\cite{Ullah91}.
+As we show below, there is a similarity between the vortex spin Hall effect under discussion and the well-known vortex Nernst/Ettingshausen effect~\cite{Maki71,Ussishkin02,Serbyn09,Michaeli09}.
+For the latter effect, the process shown in Fig~\ref{fig:triangle01}(a), which coincides with the Aslamazov-Larkin process within the Gaussian approximation, is known to be dominant among other contributions~\cite{Ussishkin03}.
+Therefore, considering the similarity between the vortex spin Hall effect and vortex Nernst/Ettingshausen effect, we focus on this process [Fig.~\ref{fig:triangle01}(a)].
+The Maki-Thompson process and the density of states process are disregarded.

-It is known that the Aslamazov-Larkin process corresponds to the contribution from fluctuations of the superconducting order parameter, whose dynamics is described by the time-dependent Ginzburg-Landau (TDGL) equation~\cite{Maki71,Ussishkin02}.
-Also known is that the fermionic triangle constitutes the bosonic current vertex acting on the pair field~\cite{Usadel69,Aronov95,Ussishkin03}.
+In the remaining part of this section, we calculate the bosonic current vertex acting on the pair field, which is constructed from the fermionic triangle shown in Fig.~\ref{fig:triangle01}(b)~\cite{Usadel69,Aronov95,Ussishkin03}.
 Note that in our calculation, we use the following identity~\cite{Werthamer-review}:

 where $\Psi$ is the pair field, and $\bmQ(\bmr)= -\ui{\bm \nabla} + 2|e|\bmA$ is the gauge-invariant gradient.

 With these in mind, let us first review the calculation of the bosonic charge current vertex shown in Fig.~\ref{fig:triangle01}(b)~\cite{Aronov95}.
 Starting from the position representation of the fermionic charge current vertex~\cite{Caroli67,Usadel69} and then use Eq.~(\ref{eq:gauge-grad01}), the fermion triangle in the Matsubara representation can be calculated as